-given, it must either be drawn from the very nature of God, or be external to him-that is, drawn from another substance of another nature.
+If, then, no cause or reason can be given, which prevents the existence of God, or which destroys his existence, we must certainly conclude that he necessarily does exist.
+If such a reason or cause should be given, it must either be drawn from the very nature of God, or be external to him-that is, drawn from another substance of another nature.
 For if it were of the same nature, God, by that very fact, would be admitted to exist.
 But substance of another nature could have nothing in common with God (by Prop. ii.), and therefore would be unable either to cause or to destroy his existence.

-18. Axiom-Definitions in Classical Physics
+13. Axiom-Definitions in Classical Physics

-We have already encountered instances of 'organizing statements' setting up an axiomatic framework, where it isn't quite clear to what extent a statement is a definition of something or an axiom about the behavior of something.
+We have already encountered instances of 'organizing statements' setting up an axiomatic framework, where it isn't quite clear to what extent a statement is a definition of something or an axiom about the behavior of something11.
 A simple example of this is the labelled Definition 16 in Euclid's Elements: And the point is called the centre of the circle.
 That this point is 'unique' has 'gone without saying,' i.e., the definition carries along with it the uniqueness assertion, as axiom.